dynatrace-extensions/dynatrace-extensions-vscode/README.md

 ### Build extension

 Calls onto `dt-cli` to build your extension.
 The archive is placed inside the `dist` folder of the workspace.
+Building extensions is not supported for non-custom extensions (i.e. name must start with `custom:`).

 ### Upload extension to tenant